 As we have noted, an important characteristic of events is that since an event is something that happened in the past, it should not change.
-Therefore, it must be an immutable class.
-You can see in the preceding code that the properties are read-only.
+Therefore it must be an immutable class.
+You can see in the preceding code that the properties are read-only from outside of the object.
 The only way to update the object is through the constructor when you create the event object.